-In 1989, Hunger Clean-up began as students' modest effort to combat hunger and homelessness in Milwaukee.
-Twenty-six years later, Hunger Clean-up has grown to be Marquette’s largest day of service, bringing together nearly 1,600 volunteers to serve at 45 sites and provided $9,500 in grants to local nonprofits.
+In 1989, Community Day of Service began as students' modest effort to combat hunger and homelessness in Milwaukee.
+Twenty-six years later, Community Day of Service has grown to be Marquette’s largest day of service, bringing together nearly 1,600 volunteers to serve at 45 sites and provided $9,500 in grants to local nonprofits.
 This stage is set by a dedicated team of student leaders committed to service who work in the fall and spring to mobilize their peers while increasing awareness, support and resources for local programs addressing issues of poverty.
-Hunger Clean-up has served the Milwaukee community for more than 25 years.
+Community Day of Service has served the Milwaukee community for more than 25 years.

 Les Aspin Center